 This is the feeling I wanted to recreate with the Memory Keeper Locket.
-Family is everything to me and as my children grew older, keeping them close in a tangible way became incredibly important.
-I wanted to create a locket with heirloom quality which is a very precious symbol of life, love and continuity.
+Family is everything to me and I wanted to create a locket with heirloom quality which was a precious symbol of life, love and continuity.

 "We Want Our Lockets To Surprise And Delight"

-At the Lily Blanche studio ideas come together, often in unexpected ways.
-But running through the collections are the themes of celebrating life and expressing love.
+Running through the Lily Blanche collections are the themes of celebrating life and expressing love.
 The team loves designing pieces with hidden secrets.
-We want our lockets to surprise and delight their wearers.
+We want our jewellery to surprise and delight.

-We know that creating memories is more valuable than diamonds and that what makes your locket really precious is not the materials it is made from but the photographs inside it.
-The jewellery which is really treasured are the pieces that mark the important moments on life's journey - a special birthday, a new baby, a wedding, the passing of a loved one.
+We know that what makes your locket really precious is not the materials it is made from but the photographs inside it.
+Jewellery which is treasured are the pieces that mark important moments on life's journey - a special birthday, a new baby, a wedding, the passing of a loved one.

-At the heart of the Memory Keeper Locket is the idea of loved ones, of keeping them close to your heart, and of treasuring precious memories.
+At the heart of the Memory Keeper Locket is the idea of keeping loved ones close and of treasuring precious memories.
 In a fast-paced culture, we don't always take time to cherish these moments.
-We also wanted the Memory Keeper Locket to be something that is passed on through the generations.
+I also wanted the Memory Keeper Locket to be something that is passed on through the generations.
 Quality and craftsmanship are important to us.
 We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London ahead of the Royal Wedding.

 "Jewellery Connects Us With The Past In An Intimate Way"

-Lily Blanche Memory Keeper Lockets are made in small batches and take months to complete.
+Lily Blanche Memory Keeper Lockets are made in small batches and take just over three months to complete.
 The Lockets are made of sterling silver and the gold versions feature 18 carat gold in a traditional technique known as vermeil.
 You can read more about this on our website.

 However, every customer is special to us.
 Our Memory Keeper Lockets are our bestsellers and we often get to hear amazing stories.
 Some are heart-breaking; others are joyful but all are really personal and precious.